Busia District

 Busia District is a district in the Eastern region of Uganda.

 Location

 Busia District borders Tororo District to the north, Busia County, Kenya to the east, Namayingo District to the south, and to the south-west, and Bugiri District to the west.
 Busia, Uganda, the site of the district headquarters, is approximately 35 km by road south of Tororo, the nearest large town.

+Busia district is made up of small administrative offices for example counties, Sub counties and Parishes as discussed below.